-Karen Grigorian fills multiple roles at NORC, including Associate Director of the Education and Child Development department, Project Director, and Chair of NORC's Institutional Review Board.
+Karen Grigorian is a Vice President in the Education and Child Development department.
+She assists in leading the department in addition to serving as a Project Director, and as Chair of NORC's Institutional Review Board.

 Since joining NORC in 1993, Grigorian has gained extensive experience through her work, which spans the length of NORC's extensive library of social science surveys.
 She holds leadership responsibilities on many levels, including department administration, project management, department and project budget supervision, client relationships and human subjects' protections review.
 Currently working as the Project Director on the Survey of Doctorate Recipients sponsored by the National Science Foundation (NSF), Grigorian is responsible for all facets of the project, including client management, obtaining Office of Management and Budget clearance, sample design, controlled experiment designs, system architecture, data collection oversight, data products and deliverables such as final reports, and external data users' requests.